mulikvi/culinary_trends/README.md

 4) Data Transformations.py : This code reads CSV files from a specified Google Cloud Storage bucket, processes the files to extract dish names and a creation date, and then loads the processed data into a BigQuery table.
 5) FoodNames Extraction.py : This code generates a sequence of outputs by using Langchain to process a list of cuisines and generate food-related data.
 6) KNN Recipe Recommender.ipynb : Find recipes based on nutritional values and to recommend similar recipes using KNN
-7) RecipeDAG.py  :
+7) RecipeDAG.py  : This code sets up an Apache Airflow DAG to import a CSV file from Google Cloud Storage into BigQuery, and then execute a SQL query on the data to filter and clean it.
-8) Reddit Scrape.py
+8) Reddit Scrape.py : This script retrieves and processes comments from a specific Reddit post using the praw (Python Reddit API Wrapper) library and Pushshift.io API
-9) Regression Analysis and ML.ipynb
+9) Web Scrapper.py : This script scrapes Reddit post titles from a specific subreddit, processes them to extract food-related names using an AI model, and uploads the cleaned data to Google Cloud Storage
-10) SQL Queries.sql
+10) Regression Analysis and ML.ipynb
-11) Web Scrapper.py
+11) SQL Queries.sql
 12) main.py
 13) requirements.txt